-- Rotary Concentrators: Rotary concentrators are specialized systems that process large quantities of polluted air with low pollutant concentrations.
+- Rotary Concentrators: Emission concentrators are specialized systems that process large quantities of polluted air with low pollutant concentrations.
 They use zeolite rotors to continuously strip and adsorb VOCs from the airflow.
-Approximately 95% of the VOCs can be removed from the process stream, and are then released back into a smaller and consequently more concentrated airflow that moves onto the oxidizer.
+Approximately 95% of the VOCs can be removed from the process stream which are then released back into a smaller and consequently more concentrated airflow that moves into the oxidizer.
 Not only is this process more efficient for low-concentration polluted airstream, but it is extremely cost-effective, with the oxidizer consuming nearly zero fuel in many cases.

 Thermal Oxidizer Applications and Uses